 Banking On It

 With more than a little irony, one of the empty, tired buildings that our group of friends and family bought was a former Bank of Scotland branch.
-Ironic, because banks have allegedly closed many businesses.
+Ironic, because banks have closed many businesses and we pick up the pieces and work to reopen the carnage wrought by the greedy bankers.
 The latest scandal is the Royal Bank of Scotland’s “Dash For Cash”.
 If true, it represent’s a terribly stain of the reputation of RBS: click here to read the BBC report.
-Further irony as we have found the Royal Bank of Scotland to have the best and most trusted staff at local level.
+Frustrating as we have found the Royal Bank of Scotland to have the best and most trusted staff at local level.
 We can attest to the positive aspects of RBS in spite of many challenges they have.

 Meet the new boss, same as the old boss?
-A registered charity we know tried to buy one of the Royal Bank’s closed branches.
-Current CEO McEwan: not interested!
-This new RBS bank manager just wants to liquidate property in another RBS asset grab-and-sell.
+A registered charity we know (here) tried to buy one of the Royal Bank’s recently closed branches.
+Current CEO Ross McEwan and his senior henchmen were not the slightest but interested!
+This new RBS bank manager just wants to liquidate the RBS crown jewels in another RBS asset grab-and-sell.
 Senior management have no empathy with local communities.

 Maybe RBS bosses could learn a thing or two by talking to their branch staff.
 We know first hand that the Royal Bank of Scotland can be incredibly supportive of new business – it helped us get our Unique Property Bulletin off of the ground: click here.
-Many of the 24 businesses we have so far helped re-open have been positively helped by RBS.
+No mortgage nor debt – we just needed a functioning bank account.
+Many of the 27 businesses we have so far helped re-open have been positively helped by RBS.

 So with the echo of the local Bank of Scotland manager’s excuse for failure repertoire ringing in our ears, it was with almost schadenfreude delight we proved him wrong in his multiple failures to support local businesses, and were able to make a vivid point of buying his old, closed bank branch…